Your cart is currently empty!

 It's not working.
 What can I do?

-• If your child cannot eat enough to regain weight, then it may be necessary to use a day unit (PHP/partial hospital plan) or an inpatient unit to kick-start a change, and/or to tube feed and monitor their health.
+- If your child cannot eat enough to regain weight, then it may be necessary to use a day unit (PHP/partial hospital plan) or an inpatient/residential unit to kick-start a change, and/or to tube feed and monitor their health.

 Can I stick to the foods my child finds easy?

-If your child fears all fats, or all carbohydrates, then you have no choice: you will have to introduce some of these now to make any progress.
+If your child fears all fats, or all carbohydrates, anything high-calorie, then you have no choice: you will have to introduce some of these now to make any progress.

 If your child doesn't need weight gain, it's still likely that they have issues around rigidity around certain foods, eating in company, eating regularly.
 They can't beat the eating disorder without help around this.

-If you think your child might be autistic (more from me on autism here), or has ARFID, and they’ve always had trouble with certain types of food, then get more advice.
+If you think your child might be autistic (more from me on autism here), or has ARFID (more from me here), and they've always had trouble with certain types of food, then get more advice.
 Most likely, you will be advised to help them return to the foods they used to be OK with.
 Any work on expanding their range needs to be done with great care (if at all).

 How to do exposure to fear foods

 Sadly the only method that consistently works to get rid of a fear, is to do the fearful thing.
-The brain goes, ‘Oh, that wasn’t so bad’ and after some repetitions, it gets retrained, desensitised, ‘rewired’, so it doesn’t send our poor children down the fear route’.
+The brain goes, 'Oh, that wasn't so bad' and after some repetitions, it gets retrained, desensitised, 'rewired', so it doesn't send our poor children down the fear route.
+More consciously, your children realise that they can fear something and when they still do it, the anxiety isn't as bad as they thought.

 What to do about exercise?